 Another interesting fact is, some of the 10k websites which had Shopify subdomain even built their main website in WordPress.

-But WooCommerce clearly dominates in top 100k sites and top 1 million sites where their revenue is below 1 million USD per year.
+But WooCommerce clearly dominates in the top 100k sites and the top 1 million sites where their revenue is below 1 million USD per year.
 Many of them earned only thousands per month.

-The purpose the website decides how it will be designed and designing a website need specific featured tools.
+The purpose of the website decides how it will be designed and designing a website that needs specific featured tools.
 When choosing a platform, it is important to understand how it could satisfy your needs.